How to establish a Living-Learning Community:

 Sustaining Existing LLC:

-all implemented Living Learning Communities are required to undergo an annual review
+implemented Living-Learning Communities are required to undergo an annual review

 programs requesting continued support are promoting the mission of the Office of

 Living-Learning Communities.
-The Advisory Committee will review each communities co-curricular programs, academic instruction and support services and will determine
+The Advisory Committee will review each community's

+co-curricular programs, academic instruction and support services and will

 Faculty Learning Community:

-Once a year all existing faculty teaching in LLC and new faculty
+Once a year, all existing faculty and novice faculty teaching

-Fresh and new ideas will be shared on how to make your LLC the best
+improved information will be shared on how to make your

 Incentive for faculty participating in LLC: